django-cms/django-cms/docs/getting_started/configuration.rst

 The "view restrictions" and "page permissions" inlines on the :class:`cms.models.Page` admin change forms can cause performance problems where there are many thousands of users being put into simple select boxes.
-If ``True``, this setting forces the inlines on that page to use standard Django admin raw ID widgets rather than select boxes, dramatically improving performance.
+If set to a positive integer, this setting forces the inlines on that page to use standard Django admin raw ID widgets rather than select boxes if the number of users in the system is greater than that number, dramatically improving performance.

 .. note:: Using raw ID fields in combination with ``limit_choices_to`` causes